Spatial behavior in a Mott insulator near the voltage-driven resistive transition

+As a result of these transformations the problem gets mapped to a quadratic Lagrangian with additional fluctuating auxiliary fields $\phi^{\pm}_{i}\left(t\right)$ and $\bm{M}^{\pm}_{i} \left(t\right)$.
 We now implement the Keldysh rotation for the fermionic and the auxiliary fields, and then integrate out the fermions (system as well as leads).
-We write the resulting action in frequency space as:

-$\Gamma^{R,A,K}(\omega)$ are dissipation terms which enter the action as a result of integrating out the leads.
+The details are provided in the Appendix\ref{appendixA}.
+This leaves us with an action which is dependent on the `classical' and `quantum' auxiliary fields, which are defined as: